sams96/sams96.github.io/_drafts/minor-planets.md

 The systematic error could have come from how the positions of the stars and objects within the images were calculated, which would effect both the plate solutions and the acquisition of the position of the target object in the image.
-\pagebreak</p>
+\pagebreak

-<p>One potential way to reduce uncertainty on the positions of stars and our target
-objects is to reduce the size of the stars in the image.
+One potential way to reduce uncertainty on the positions of stars and our target objects is to reduce the size of the stars in the image.
 The average full width at half maximum (FWHM) of Urania in our images was
 \SI{5.8}{\arcsecond}.